aio-libs/aiohttp/docs/web_reference.rst

        *variable rule* like ``'/a/{var}'`` (see
        :ref:`handling variable paths <aiohttp-web-variable-handler>`)

-      Pay attention please: *handler* is converted to coroutine internally when it is a regular function.
+      Pay attention please: *handler* must be a coroutine.

       :param str method: HTTP method for route.
 Should be one of ``'GET'``, ``'POST'``, ``'PUT'``,